 When I was a new teacher I enrolled in a master’s program shortly after I began teaching.
-Towards the end I had to pick out a topic for a thesis.
+Towards the end, I had to pick out a topic for a thesis.
 The topics were things I perceived as esoteric.
 Here I was during the day struggling with teaching a nonexistent curriculum with nonexistent supplies.
 I was struggling with how to come up with a way of organizing student work and portfolios.
 I am nothing if practical.
-I can appreciate an intellectual discourse on art education any day, but in year 1-5 of teaching these esoteric topics weren’t where my head was at.
+I can appreciate an intellectual discourse on art education any day, but in years 1-5 of teaching these esoteric topics weren’t where my head was at.
 I was all about survival.

 We’ve made a downloadable resource for you, right here.

 - Training, it’s a teachable skill!
 Demo how much paint is needed to cover part of a painting.
-Explain that a dime size of paint can cover several inches of surface.
+Explain that a dime size of paint can cover several inches of a surface.

 - Disposable condiment containers with lids.
 Hint: Blick sells them but as your cafeteria director if she can order them for you.
 I like this when I am doing certain projects, like this black and white project with no paint mixing.

 - Let’s talk paint palettes.
 Magazines are a go-to staple for some teachers as disposable pallets.
 Use it to place and mix paint and when you’re done, rip it off to reveal a new page.
-Butcher paper can also be a cost effective disposable palette as well.
+Butcher paper can also be a cost-effective disposable palette as well.

 - Another storage possibility is plastic egg cartons.